kmaida/angular-mediacheck/README.md

 ## Changelog

-* 11/28/2017 - update samples and README to verify Angular 5 compatibility
+* 11/28/2017 - major update of service to incorporate a subject.
+Updated README, removed old examples, replaced with full sample app
 * 03/24/2017 - rename repo to `angular-mediacheck` to match Angular branding guidelines and honor release of Angular 4
 * 03/23/2017 - simplified code in helper service and in components
 * 03/01/2017 - cleaned up code to comply with angular-cli rc linting rules